 7. Community Goals- (1 dot)

+Evaluating Preliminary Curriculum Proposals:

 A chart was then created from the top four goals applied to the three curriculum models however after further group discussion, a fourth curriculum model, an 8 credit model, was added.
 Then MPA participating staff (two MPA members abstained) wrote a number in each corresponding box (number 1-5 with 5 representing highest priority).
 The final chart looked like this: